Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 This simple layout features a traditional font and the clever use of section borders to help each section of your resume stand out.

-This distinctive two-column resume template identifies your name and professional experience in a bold color and clean presentation.
+This distinctive two-column professional resume template identifies your name and professional experience in a bold color and with a clean presentation.

 A clever design that breaks each of your professional accomplishments into distinct sections while following a format that will pass applicant tracking systems.

-The elegant initials, simple header and strategic use of bullet points in this template help keep your professional accomplishments well-organized.
+The elegant initials, simple header, and strategic use of bullet points in this template help keep your professional accomplishments well-organized

-The bold use of a color blocked heading paired with an elegant resume layout helps your name and contact information stand out.
+The bold use of a color-blocked heading paired with an elegant resume layout helps your name and contact information stand out.

-This structured design combines a two-column approach with bullet points to highlight your key accomplishments and professional history.
+This structured design combines a two-column approach with bullet points highlighting your key accomplishments and professional history.

 A traditional template uses a crisp combination of dark text and thin borders to radiate professionalism.
 Your name sits prominently above your professional history.

-This template’s design features plenty of whitespace neatly divided by gray bars to make the information on your resume easy to read for employers.
+This template’s design features plenty of whitespaces neatly divided by gray bars to make your resume's information easy for employers to read.

-This two-column resume conveys a very clear breakdown of its sections that allows a hiring manager to quickly scan your resume.
+This two-column resume conveys a very clear breakdown of its sections, allowing a hiring manager to scan your resume quickly.

-The subtle color accents in this template add visual pizzazz in a classy way, a great option for most traditional industries.
+The subtle color accents in this template add a visual highlight, which is a great option for most traditional industries.

-This resume’s modern design and bold use of color make it pop.
+This resume’s modern design and bold use of color make it stand out.
 Its uniqueness is well-suited to those seeking jobs in creative industries.

-Everything about this template is assertive from the boxy layout to its all-caps heading text that gives the impression that you’re all about business.
+Everything about this template is assertive, from the boxy layout to its all-caps heading text that gives the impression that you’re all about business.

-The understated contact information at the top puts attention front and center on your professional summary, skills, work experience and education sections.
+The understated contact information at the top puts attention front and center on your professional summary, skills, work experience, and education sections.

 The subtle use of red alongside black gives this template a bold feel while still featuring plenty of white space to make it easy to read.